hoy25/INFSCI-1740-DS-Soccer-athletes-Athe/README.md

 **Aesthetic and Visuals**: Uses a scale gradient color scheme with black being the most amount of duels and white being the lease amount

 **Reactivity:** In progress

+The general idea behind the Duel Heatmap is to serve as a base to understand ground duels.
+Why are there duels happening in these areas?
+Why is there one edge of the field having a lot of ground duels?

 ### Player Position